-101 Percussion Ensemble (1)
+101 Percussion Ensemble (1) A

 An exploration of music associated with the hand drums and preparation for group performances.
 Ensembles meet for 75 minutes weekly to develop ensemble performance skills.
 In addition, students are expected to practice their individual parts and participate in active focused listening assignments on a weekly basis.
-Offered each semester.
+Offered on demand.
 Four semester hours must be completed to fulfill the "Aesthetic" general studies requirement.

-III Wesleyan Singers (I)
+III Wesleyan Choirs: Bravura (I) A